Sportster Bendix Gear (Remove and Install)

 Shop: Bendix Starter Gear

 On several-year Sportsters, including my old 1976 XLH, the primary chain and clutch assembly need to be removed to replace the bendix gear drive.
 There are many more steps necessary for this, and specialty tools are required.
 A service manual is very helpful.

 If your primary cover and clutch assembly need to be removed, see Ironhead Clutch Removal.

 If the primary chain, compensating sprocket, and clutch shell need to be removed, see primary chain removal page.

 Sportster Bendix Gear Removal

-On the right side of the bike, remove the gear-case cover.
+On the right side of the bike, remove the sprocket cover.
 Remove the cable from the starter motor terminal.
 The starter motor is removed with two long bolts.

 The pinion drive assembly is on the inside top of the left engine case.
 Depress the retainer cup, remove pin from hole in plunger shaft.
 Remove the spring.
 Remove attaching bolts.